 Vision Zero is based on the premise that all people have the right to move about their communities safely.

-Three broad goals for integrating equity into Vision Zero are to:
+Three broad strategies for integrating equity in Vision Zero include:

 Vision Zero does not call for more traffic enforcement.
 Given express concerns around racial bias in police actions, it is important to understand that the risk of over-policing runs counter to the goals of Vision Zero of ensuring safety for all, particularly those disproportionately impacted by traffic violence in the U.S., including people of color and low-income communities.